 Diet can absolutely affect high blood pressure.
 Following a few tips can help you reduce your risk of developing high blood pressure or help reduce its severity if you have already been diagnosed.

 - Sodium: reducing the amount of salt you consume to less than five grams per day is strongly recommended by many health professionals as one way to reduce your risk of developing hypertension.

-If you are concerned about your blood pressure, contact your local BetterMedical clinic to book an appointment to see your trusted GP to receive a test and preventative advice.
+If you are concerned about your blood pressure, book an appointment with your doctor to receive a test and preventative advice.